What is Brain Training or Brain Fitness and is it Helpful?

 Can the Brain Continue to Grow Throughout Life?

-Clearly, the brain is not limited and defined.
+Clearly, the brain is not limited or defined.
 It continues to grow and develop new neural pathways (often referred to an neural plasticity), if exercised, throughout our lifetime.
-Early intervention can sometimes "cure" or remediate learning challenges and even diseases of the elderly such as Alzheimer’s and dementia can be avoided.
-The bottom line is that it is never too late to strengthen your brain
+Early intervention can sometimes "cure" or remediate learning challenges and even diseases of the elderly, such as Alzheimer’s and dementia, can be avoided.
+The bottom line is that it is never too late to strengthen your brain.

 What Professionals Can Help Strengthen the Brain?

-Students and adults can seek the help from a learning specialist or educational therapist.
+Students and adults can seek help from a learning specialist or educational therapist.
 I am a learning specialist and educational therapist.
 However, I tell many of my clientele that I’m a personal trainer for the brain.
-I help people of all ages to improve overall cognition, develop compensatory learning strategies and master optimal study skills.
+I help people of all ages to improve overall cognition, develop compensatory learning strategies, and master optimal study skills.
 You can learn more about my practice at www.learningtolearn.biz.
-I also write educational and brain training materials for learning specialists, educational therapists, teachers and coaches.
+I also write educational and brain training materials for learning specialists, educational therapists, teachers, and coaches.

 Come learn about a series of cognitive remedial products for